 OVERVIEW: The Tauber Family Foundation focuses its disease grantmaking on research, clinical trials, and public outreach, especially in regard to breast cancer.

-The foundation awards some hefty grants, from $50,000 to upwards of $800,000, with most going to large institutions.
+The foundation’s grants range from $50,000 to upwards of $800,000, with most going to large institutions.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).